Workers Comp Lawyer NJ

 Reasons an Employer Might be Hesitant

 Two of the main reasons your employer might hesitate or be uncooperative after your injury is that they might be trying to avoid an increase in their insurance rates or they might be lacking coverage.
 However, refusing to report an incident is required by law, as is having insurance in most states.
-Therefore, while your employer might be dragging their feet, know your rights and if necessary contact a NJ workers comp lawyer.
-Also, regardless of your employer’s attitude, you are free to seek treatment and move on with the process of filing a claim for workers comp.
+Therefore, while your employer might be dragging their feet, know your rights and if necessary contact a New Jersey workers’ comp lawyer.
+Also, regardless of your employer’s attitude, you are free to seek treatment and move on with the process of filing a claim for workers’ comp.

 Report Your Injury

 The first thing you should do, if possible, after a workplace injury is to report the incident and file an accident report.
 It is important to make sure that you notify your employer of the accident as soon as possible.

 While it is necessary to notify your employer of the accident, our NJ workers’ comp lawyer wants you to know that you do not need to wait for permission to seek treatment.
 Go to a hospital and get checked out.

 When you arrive at the hospital, make sure to inform those treating you that your injury occurred in the workplace.
 It is essential that any medical records document where the injury occurred.